-Pedro Irazoqui is a pioneer in the development of wireless implantable devices with the potential to treat conditions such as epilepsy, glaucoma, and depression.
-Incoming head of the Department of Electrical and Computer Engineering (ECE), pending Board of Trustees action, he focuses on leveraging circuit design, telemetry, wireless power, and other tools of electrical engineering to create systems-level medical devices that can be worn or implanted to track patient biomarkers associated with diseases or to deliver therapy.
+Pedro Irazoqui is a pioneer in the development of wireless implantable devices with the potential to treat conditions such as epilepsy, glaucoma, and depression, focuses on leveraging circuit design, telemetry, wireless power, and other tools of electrical engineering to create systems-level medical devices that can be worn or implanted to track patient biomarkers associated with diseases or to deliver therapy.

 Irazoqui’s work with epilepsy is centered on preventing Sudden Unexpected Death in Epilepsy (SUDEP), which kills one in 1,000 adults with epilepsy each year.
 Researchers believe that such sudden death may involve the way seizures reflexes in the vagus nerve – a cranial nerve that splits into many branches below the diaphragm, affecting both respiration and the production of stomach acid.
 Irazoqui’s solution to preventing this is an implantable device modulates neural activity during a seizure, preventing death.